PhD'18 (ancient history) University of Chicago

 PhD 2108 (ancient history) University of Chicago

-History of post-classical Greece and the Roman Empire; urban development and reuse of sacred space; interplay of identity, memory, and landscapes in premodern societies; impacts of empire on local identity formation
+Social and cultural history of Greece and the Roman Empire; urban development and reuse of sacred space; archaeology of religion; interplay of identity, memory, and landscapes in premodern societies; impacts of empire on local identity formation

 How to Move a God: Shifting Religion and Imperial Identities in Roman Athens

 Joshua R. Vera is a doctoral candidate in ancient Mediterranean history, specializing in the religions, cultures, and societies of the Roman Empire.
-He earned his AB cum laude in history and in classical civilizations from the University of California, Berkeley, in 2010, a postbaccalaureate certificate with distinction in classical languages from the University of California, Los Angeles, in 2011, and the AM in history at the University of Chicago in 2012.
-He received a Fulbright Fellowship for his dissertation project in 2016–17 and is currently an associate member at the American School of Classical Studies in Athens, Greece, where he is conducting archival and archaeological research.
-His dissertation examines the redevelopment of urban space and the reuse of sacred structures in Athens under Roman control in order to discern the impact of such projects on local identities.
+He earned his AB cum laude in history and classical civilizations from the University of California, Berkeley (2010), a postbaccalaureate certificate with distinction in classical languages from the University of California, Los Angeles (2011), and the AM in history at the University of Chicago (2012).
+Joshua has studied at the American School of Classical Studies at Athens (2009, 2016–17) and the American Academy in Rome (2012) and also worked on the Porta Stabia excavations of the Pompeii Archaeological Research Project (2012).
+He received a Fulbright Fellowship for research in Greece in 2016–17.